-2.2.3 IC Communications
+2.2.3 I2C Communications

-The display's $I^2C$ communications runs at 100 Kbps and supports up to 127 units on a single communications line.
-The $I^2C$ data line operates on 5 volt CMOS levels.
-One modification is required for $I^2C$ communication.
-Please see figure below for appropriate modification.
-The jumps must be removed from the RS232 selection and placed on the I2C selection.
+The display I^2C communications runs at 100 Kbps and supports up to 127 units on a single communications line.
+The I^2C data line operates on 5 volt CMOS levels.
+One modification is required for I2C.
+The RS232 selection jumpers must be removed and placed on the I2C selection jumpers.
+Please see figure below for appropriate modification: